-Our compensation committee is responsible for periodically evaluating and making recommendations to the Board concerning the total compensation package for non-management directors.
-Our 2022 non-management director compensation includes a balanced combination of cash and equity compensation to effectively align the interests of our directors and shareholders.
+Our Compensation Committee is responsible for periodically evaluating and making recommendations to the Board concerning the total compensation package for non-management directors.
+To effectively align the interests of our directors and shareholders, our 2023 non-management director compensation included a balanced combination of cash retainers and compensation which our directors are encouraged to use to purchase shares of Trust common stock.

-Non-Management Director Compensation Fiscal Year 2022
+Non-Management Director Compensation Fiscal Year 2023

-The elements of our annual non-management director compensation for fiscal 2022 were as follows:
+The elements of our annual non-management director compensation for fiscal 2023 were as follows:

-Annual Non-Management Director cash retainer \$110,000 Annual Non-Management Director equity (1) retainer \$110,000 Annual Nominating & Corporate Committee chair cash retainer (2) \$ 10,000 Annual Compensation Committee chair cash retainer (2) \$ 10,000 Annual Audit Committee chair cash retainer (2) \$ 40,000 Annual cash retainer for independent Chair \$157,500 Annual equity retainer for independent Chair \$132,500
+Annual Non-Management Director cash retainer \$100,000 Annual Non-Management Director equity retainer (1) \$110,000 Annual Nominating & Corporate Committee chair cash retainer (2) \$ 10,000 Annual Compensation Committee chair cash retainer (2) \$ 10,000 Annual Audit Committee chair cash retainer (2) \$ 40,000 Annual cash retainer for independent Chair \$157,500 Annual equity retainer for independent Chair \$132,500